WICG/web-app-launch/PRIVACY_AND_SECURITY.md

 2. Focus an existing window
 3. Show a notification (assuming relevant permissions have been granted).

-In addition, this decision will only be delegated to the site in the case where the user hasn't expressed some preference (e.g. open all links in browser, open this link in a new tab/window).
+In addition, this decision should only be delegated to the site in the case where the user hasn't expressed some preference (e.g. open all links in browser, open this link in a new tab/window).

 ### 3.12 Does this specification expose temporary identifiers to the web?